-He is a Fellow and former member of the board of The Masonic Society, a current member of the board of the Masonic Restoration Foundation, Founding Member and Vice-Chair of The Rubicon Masonic Society, Third Vice-President of the Philalethes Society, co-editor of The Transactions of The Rubicon Masonic Society, Volume I, and a co-producer of The Masonic Table, a documentary released in May 2022 about Masonic Festive Boards and Harmony dining in Freemasonry.
+He is a Fellow and former member of the board of The Masonic Society, a current member of the board of the Masonic Restoration Foundation, Founding Member and Vice-Chair of The Rubicon Masonic Society, 2nd Vice-President of the Philalethes Society, co-editor of The Transactions of The Rubicon Masonic Society, Volume I, and a co-producer of The Masonic Table, a documentary released in May 2022 about Masonic Festive Boards and Harmony dining in Freemasonry.
 He is a member of the Texas Lodge of Research and American Lodge of Research, and a life member of Kentucky's William O. Ware Lodge of Research, where he was named to the initial class of Fellows.
 He serves as Chair of the Research Committee for the Lodge of Research.
+He was named the 112th member of The Society of Blue Friars in 2024.